mhorga/mhorga.github.io/_posts/2015-12-21-error-handling-in-swift.markdown

 testThrowing(["firstname": "Jane", "lastname": "Doe"], code: 404)
 {% endhighlight %}

-We first provide correct input for both arguments, and then we provide a bad `http return code` that should lead to a failure, even though the first argument is still correct:
+We first provide correct input for both arguments, and then we provide a bad `return code` that should lead to a failure, even though the first argument is still correct:

 {% highlight text %}
 All functions completed successfully.